luke-snider/robofont-extensions/GlyphWalker/README.md

 buttons + and -

-• arrange/open Current Glyph of all open fonts
+• arrange/open Current Glyph window for all open fonts (button "open current (all")

 • Font Bureau's .ufo overlay can be a nice addition when walking through the glyphs (see last screenshot)